JuliaLang/julia/doc/stdlib/test.rst

     Foo Tests     |    3     1      4
       Animals     |    2            2
       Arrays      |    1     1      2
-    ERROR: Some tests did not pass: 3 passed, 1 failed, 0 errored. in finish at test.jl:362
+    ERROR: Some tests did not pass: 3 passed, 1 failed, 0 errored, 0 broken. in finish at test.jl:362